 The Eligibility Center site is a resource for tools and information for potential college athletes.

-The National Association of Intercollegiate Athletics’ purpose is to promote the education and development of students through intercollegiate athletics.
+The National Association of Intercollegiate Athletics’ purpose is to promote the education and development of students through intercollegiate athletic participation.
+The website provides information for prospective student athletes and member schools.